Raihan9797/raihan9797.github.io/_posts/reflection/2021-8-14-toothbrush.md

 ---
-title: "My teethbrushing algorithm :grimacing: : How I'm applying algorithms in my life"
+title: "How I'm applying algorithms in my life"
 # subtitle: "How I apply algorithms in my life"
 categories:
   - reflection